OoadadaoO/neotorch/README.md

 ### (Optional) Install Python Dependencies

-If you want to use data loaders and experiments, you need to install the Python dependencies at local:
+If you want to use data loaders or run experiments, you need to install the Python dependencies at local:

 ```bash
 bash setup_dev.sh